 Both breeds were bred to work all day, and both breeds have plenty of energy.
 They need at least an hour of exercise every day, preferably in a large fenced-in backyard.
 They can be jogging buddies, but American Bulldogs may be prone to overheating, especially if they have a short muzzle.

 Both breeds have some similar health problems and some health problems that the other breed is less likely to suffer from.

-Conditions that American Bulldogs and Pit Bulls are prone to include:
+Conditions that American Bullies and Pits are prone to include:

 - Hip or elbow dysplasia

 Additionally, American Bullies are prone to breathing problems and cataracts, while APBT’s are prone to allergies, especially skin allergies.

 The grooming needs for American Bullies and Pit Bulls are the same.
 Both dog breeds have short hair and are mild to moderate shedders.

 Both breeds will benefit from being brushed once a week with a rubber brush to help distribute their natural oils and remove loose hair.
 Occasional bathing with a shampoo made for dogs will help them stay clean and shiny.